Raf20076/Lazspell/README.md

 # Lazspell
 Lazspell - Lazspell is an example of simple spellcheker application for Lazarus ide.

-In Lazspell folder create dict folder and put there all dictionaries.

 Lazspell is based on example from

 https://wiki.lazarus.freepascal.org/spelling#Demo_3_-_Spellchecker_-_non_characters.2C_carriage_return.2C_split_string